billwallis/sql-problems/src/reviews.md

 > [!NOTE]
 >
-> The problem is available at:
+> The problems are available at:
 >
 > - https://www.sqlnoir.com/
 >